nitro41992/splitting-sucks/docs/receipt_workflow_redesign.md

 - Added checks in auto-progression to prevent duplicate processing
 - Made upload state transparent between components

 This pattern should be followed for any future modifications to ensure operations like uploads aren't unintentionally duplicated.

+### Price Input Formatting and Validation

+We've implemented a consistent approach to price input formatting and validation that:

+1. **Enforces Valid Numeric Input**: Only allows numbers and a single decimal point
+   - Uses `FilteringTextInputFormatter.allow(RegExp(r'[0-9.]'))` to restrict input
+   - Custom formatter handles decimal placement and ensures max 2 decimal places

+2. **Provides Real-time Validation**: Validates as the user types
+   - Shows clear, specific error messages for different error cases
+   - Visually indicates error state directly in the UI

+3. **Maintains UX Consistency**: Uses the same validation approach across all money input fields
+   - Should be extended to other monetary input fields in the app
+   - Creates a predictable pattern for users

+This implementation follows the app's design principles by prioritizing visual clarity, providing immediate feedback, and maintaining a clean, modern aesthetic while ensuring data integrity.